C. J. Ham

-Cortez Thaddeus Ham Jr. (born July 22, 1993) is an American professional football fullback for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Augustana Vikings and was signed as an undrafted free agent by the Vikings after the 2016 NFL draft.
+Cortez Thaddeus Ham Jr. (born July 22, 1993) is an American former professional football player who was a fullback for 10 seasons in the National Football League (NFL).
+He played college football for the Augustana Vikings and was signed as an undrafted free agent by the Minnesota Vikings after the 2016 NFL draft.

 Ham was a running back during his collegiate career and the rookie season of his professional career in 2016, but switched to fullback in the offseason of his second season during the 2017 offseason as a replacement for Zach Line, who had left the Vikings in free agency that offseason and has remained at the position since, although he has situationally played halfback/running back.
 As of the 2024 NFL season, Ham is a two-time Pro Bowl selection, being selected to the 2019 and 2023 Pro Bowls.

 Early life

 Ham graduated from Duluth Denfeld High School in 2011, where he starred in football and track and field.
 In football, Ham played as a running back under head coaches Frank Huie and Chris Vold and was a three-year letterwinner and two-year starter for the Hunters, logging 1,873 total yards and 24 touchdowns between his junior and senior seasons.
 On defense, he recorded 109 tackles.
 Ham was an all-conference and all-section selection and received an all-state honorable mention in recognition of his successful season.